giovannicuriel/mqtt-manager/README.md

 ```

 If you'd like to run it by hand, mqtt-manager has the following dependencies
 (these packages are related to Ubuntu.
-Other Linux distributions might have a
+Other Linux distributions might have
 different names for them):

 - python-openssl, python-pip uwsgi-plugin-python,